Terry Reid

 (side 2)

 Perhaps the album's strangest tune, it was interesting to hear Reid taking a stab at being funky.
 Not sure, but he actually came off way better than most pale, English white guys should have the right to ...
-Love the punchy horn arrangement (Blue Mitchell, Clifford Solomon, and Fred Wesley). rating: **** stars
+Love the punchy horn arrangement (Blue Mitchell, Clifford Solomon, and Fred Wesley).
+The song was tapped as a single in a couple of countries, though only as a promotional single in the States:

 Genre: rock